 Exercising once again the genial/lethal qualities he brought to his Oscar-winning screenplay for “Gosford Park,” Julian Fellowes makes his debut as a writer-director with “Separate Lies,” an oh-so-British psychological domestic drama.
+Fans of Merchant and Ivory, Harold Pinter or Agatha Christie will find satisfaction here, as will devotees of Tom Wilkinson and Emily Watson, who will see the thesps limn among their best performances.
 Modest B.O. looms on the Anglo-friendly specialized circuit.

 Tale opens with a hit-and-run accident in which a man on a bicycle is run off the road by a car and left for dead.